-With the support of Emerging Leaders, we set up a 3-day workshop with the aim to maintain a productive, effective, and cohesive farm community where people feel valued and appreciated.
-We focused on improving worker and supervisor relationships and encouraging a sense of ownership and engagement among supervisors, as well as methods to improve productivity and cost savings on the farm.
-Participants of this training reported being very satisfied and were eager to implement their learnings to achieve a productive, effective, and cohesive team where everyone feels empowered to achieve their full potential.
+With the support of Emerging Leaders, we set up a 3-day workshop.
+The aim was to maintain a productive, effective, and cohesive farm community and transform it into a place where everyone feels valued and appreciated.
+The training focused on improving worker and supervisor relationships, encouraging a sense of ownership and engagement among supervisors, and introducing methods to improve productivity and cost savings on the farm.

+The impact was immediate and significant, with participants reporting high satisfaction and a strong desire to implement their learnings to create a productive, effective, and cohesive team where everyone feels empowered to achieve their full potential.